mkazuyuki/docs/ESX-Host-Cluster-QSG.md

   - Details : Select [start.sh] > [Replace] > Select *vm-start.pl* >
     - [Edit] > followings need to be specified in the script.
       - the path to the VM configuration file (.vmx) as *@cfg_paths*.
-        it can be obtaind at vMA console like below.
+        it can be obtained at vMA console like below.

       			$ sudo bash
       			# vmware-cmd --server 10.0.0.1 -U root -l